jnfernQA/DecemberSDETPlayground/README.md

 Try to add your name here using your forked and cloned version of this repo (push directly onto `main`):

-- Nick Johnson
+- Arsalan Asad
-- etc.
+- completed